-Sabrina is studying for a PhD in the School of Environmental Sciences with Dr. Nigel Raine, focusing on the possible interactions between stressors that could harm bees.
+Sabrina completed her PhD in the School of Environmental Sciences with Dr. Nigel Raine in Fall 2022.
+Her research focused on the possible interactions between stressors that could harm bees.

 Bees are to thank for most of the abundance of fruits, vegetables and nuts available for today’s diet.
 In fact, roughly one-in-three mouthfuls of food we eat are dependent on the pollination services of bees (1).
 Because of their impressive contribution to the food system, it’s important to study the positive and negative effects our decisions have on bees.
 While pesticides play an important role in protecting food crops, they can also inadvertently harm the bees that these crops rely upon.
 The current research landscape looks at the impact of pesticides on pollinators with a focus on the consumption of contaminated pollen and nectar.
 But with more than 70% of all bee species nesting underground, prolonged contact with contaminated soil may represent an important yet overlooked route of pesticide exposure.